parsotat/ProcessMCRaT/README.md

-steps to upload a distribution to PyPi is at: https://stackoverflow.com/questions/1471994/what-is-setup-py can test a the distribution locally with 'pip install -e .' from the main directory to clone repo with notebook/mcdata need to install git LFS -->
+steps to upload a distribution to PyPi is at: https://stackoverflow.com/questions/1471994/what-is-setup-py can test a the distribution locally with 'pip install -e .' from the main directory -->